 As we stated in the introduction to this chapter, our intention is not to hold the senior leadership of the trust in question to unrealistic standards of judgment or critique, and we have no doubts with regard to their sincere passion and commitment.
 Like all schools in England, they are working in the context of a system that pits individuals and institutions against one another and that micro-manages curriculum, pedagogy and assessment through heavy-handed prescription and punitive audit.
 In this context, what we have strived to convey in this chapter is how, despite their good intentions, the trust leaders’ identities, as manifested in their discourse during our interviews, are inevitably entangled with, and to a degree structured by, the complex and contradictory discourses circulating in education policy and practice in neoliberalised England.
 In particular we have highlighted how seeking to replicate elite forms of education and create elite identities for the socio-economically disadvantaged overlooks the complex, myriad and often unspoken ways in which social and cultural capital works to recuperate oppositional movements, thus ensure its own ongoing advantage, while risking the cruel optimism of fomenting attachment to the very systemic structures and societal practices that are responsible for disadvantaged students’ oppression and subordination.

 Our overall conclusion in relation to this entanglement is not to recommend that the leadership adopt a radically different course of action; such a recommendation would be the height of hubris, echoing the false expertise that we have critiqued in our discussion of leadership.
 Instead, our suggestions are at once more modest and more demanding.
-In a move akin to conducting a Foucauldian “ontology of the self” ( Foucault, 1985, 1997a, 1997b), as well as a Lacanian “traversal of the fantasy” ( Lacan, 1992), we suggest a process of critical reflection on, and distantiation from, the mode in which, as subjects, we are inscripted and conscripted into dominant discourses and practices: “the subject simultaneously and necessarily grasps the genealogy of her disciplining as the condition for the new definition and manner in which she is responsible for her own being” ( Finkelde, 2017, p.
+In a move akin to conducting a Foucauldian “ontology of the self” ( Foucault, 1985, 1997a, 1997b), as well as a Lacanian “traversal of the fantasy” ( Lacan, 1992), we suggest a process of critical reflection on, and distancing from, the mode in which, as subjects, we are inscripted and conscripted into dominant discourses and practices: “the subject simultaneously and necessarily grasps the genealogy of her disciplining as the condition for the new definition and manner in which she is responsible for her own being” ( Finkelde, 2017, p.
 217).
 This “identity work” is something that might be conducted not only by adults and leaders but also by teachers and students.
 Such work involves an ongoing individual and collective process of questioning the substance and the mode of our attachments to hegemonic ideologies.
 Akin to the practice of radical negativity as a response to the sedimented practices and structures of positivity that no longer question their own basis ( Clarke & Phelan, 2017), this practice of traversing the fantasies that we all harbour in response to our subordination to hegemonic discourses exceeds conscious rationality and intentionality.
 But it is nonetheless powerful for this, representing as it does, “a subversive potential for which the subject himself cannot bring to bear sufficient propositional knowledge and sometimes possibly only an absurd-symptomatic insistence and desire” ( Finkelde, 2017, p.
 218).
 In this sense, traversing our fantasies is, like the view of leadership we and the trust leaders have advocated, something for which there are no blueprints or formulas but something that is all the more worth striving for.

-Notes

 References

 Alvesson, M., & Spicer, A. (2016).
 The stupidity paradox: The power and pitfalls of functional stupidity at work.
 London: Profile Books.